ashleyan/visualtrees/README.md

 ## Project Folder Descriptions
 * highlight-tree: specific paths in tree can be highlighted
-  * cleaned up code
+  * user can enter a list of paths, and then choose to highlight one of those paths
-  * user can form a list of paths, and then highlight one of those paths
+  * increment/decrement buttons allow user to switch between different paths to highlight

 * server-client-tree: user inputs text to a CLI, and the result is displayed as a tree
   * user writes code in textbox